UCI-GDIM31/class-activities-rsun050/README.md

 <br><b>2.
 Why is the _bounce variable an int instead of a float, bool, or string?</b>
 	a.
 Not `float` because can't have 0.5 of a bounce, although you could have `_bounces + 1.0f`?
 Not `bool` because we need to keep track of how *many* bounces.
 Not `string` because text isn't numbers, and you can't do numbers math with text. `int` makes the most sense.
 <br><b>3.
 The error you got after Step X of Part 2 told you something useful about why that line of code was broken- what was it?</b>
 	a.
-A lot of times for the "uncomment the right line of code" steps I would forget that I need an f for `float` variables, and I would get an error for some variable type called `double`.
+A lot of times for the "uncomment the right line of code" steps I would forget that I need an f for `float` variables, and I would get an error for some variable type called `double`, then I remembered float needs an "f".

 <hr>